-, On-going alien plant monitoring and removal should be undertaken as per the approved Rehabilitation/Re-vegetation plan.
+Necessary drainage works and anti-erosion measures must be installed, where required, to minimise loss of topsoil and control erosion.
+On-going inspection of rehabilitated areas to determine effectiveness of rehabilitation measures implemented.
+On-going alien plant monitoring and removal should be undertaken as per the approved Rehabilitation/Re-vegetation plan.
 Management and Mitigation Requirement Conduct a detailed search of at the area.
 As a minimum, this should take place during the spring and summer months prior to impoundment so positive identification of flowering plants can be made.
 This should be done taking due cognisance of specialist studies already undertaken as part of the EIA process.
 Allow time for additional searches if these are deemed necessary, based on progress and diversity of plant species found.
 Identify and physically mark all conservation worthy plants found on the ground; and Capture markers and reference in a retrievable system, so that these can be located again for transplanting (e.g., using a combination of aerial photography, GPS, and GIS, as appropriate).
-Practical and Final completion inspection 30 Ensure that practical inspection is conducted before the Contractor hands over the project back to JW in order to ascertain if the reinstatement or rehabilitation has been done accordingly.
-The snag list is to be compiled and accepted by all parties (JW CAPEX Representatives, JW environmental section as applicable, and appointed Contractor) All responsible personnel including Environmental representative sign both practical CAPEX/ OHSE& DM/ All Contractors During the final stage of project Meeting inviteVisual inspection Meeting invite Attendance register Snag list Signed practical and final completion inspection
+Practical and Final completion inspection 30 Ensure that practical inspection is conducted before the Contractor hands over the project back to JW in CAPEX/ DHSE& DM/ All Contractors During the final stage of project • Meeting invite Visual inspection • Meeting invite Attendance register Snag list